SlamMate/my-academic-cv/content/authors/admin/_index.md

 first_name: Alice
 email: zhangqi_research@163.com
 ---
-Qi Zhang is an MSc student of data science at the University of Glasgow, with research interests in visual SLAM, deep learning, and multi-object tracking.
-He is working on optimizing monocular vSLAM in dynamic environments for his final year project under the supervision of [Prof. Paul Siebert](https://www.gla.ac.uk/schools/computing/staff/paulsiebert/), alongside collaborating on the Camera-Assisted Algorithm for Autonomous Exploration Aiding the Visually Impaired in dynamic environments with Dr. Zhihao Lin and Dr. Zhen Tian under the supervision of [Dr. Jianglin Lan](https://www.gla.ac.uk/schools/engineering/staff/jianglinlan/)in Glasgow.
+Qi Zhang is a Phd candidates in Computer Vision at the University of Amsterdam, with research interests in visual SLAM, deep learning, and multi-object tracking.
+During the master's studies at the University of Glasgow, he is working on optimizing monocular vSLAM in dynamic environments for his final year project under the supervision of [Prof. Paul Siebert](https://www.gla.ac.uk/schools/computing/staff/paulsiebert/), alongside collaborating on the Camera-Assisted Algorithm for Autonomous Exploration Aiding the Visually Impaired in dynamic environments with Dr. Zhihao Lin and Dr. Zhen Tian under the supervision of [Dr. Jianglin Lan](https://www.gla.ac.uk/schools/engineering/staff/jianglinlan/)in Glasgow.
 He has previously worked on solving semantic SLAM problems in dynamic environments and has published as the first author in MST(JCR:q1).
 Outside his research work, he is an outstanding beatbox performer and an amateur long-distance runner (10km/40min).
 {style="text-align: justify;"}